 ©2020 Dr. Stacy L. Smith

 What are the solutions?
 What can we do?
 We think that among those first steps toward change, learning has to be one of the first.
-Just as examining our own prejudices raises our own awareness, by educating ourselves about the issue, we not only identify the problems, but those problem-solving parts of our brains automatically start to whir.
-Learning is looking backwards and forward at the same time – as we learn about the roots of the problem we start thinking of solutions and how we might, as individuals with our own unique sets of experiences and views of the world, fit in an as part of the solution.
-It might be just speaking up and standing up for yourself or others who are older.
-Or your future self.
+Just as examining our own prejudices raises our own awareness, educating ourselves about the issues provides a context for that awareness, gets us thinking about how we, as individuals with our own unique sets of experiences and views of the world, can be part of the solution.
+That sort of activism can take many forms and might be just speaking up and standing up for yourself or others who are older – or defending your future self.
 It can be that simple.
-No more ageist jokes about forgetting where you put the remote.
-Listed below are just some of the ways that we can start thinking and what we can be doing, so that we can collectively move the needle on those numbers.
+As Ashton Applewhite advises in her opening remarks: No more ageist jokes about forgetting where you put the car keys.
+So, yes, there is lots of work to be done, so listed below are some of the ways that we can collectively start getting to work and moving the needle on those numbers.

 What can we do?
 Plenty.
 The solutions listed to the left have been proposed by Dr. Stacy L. Smith, author of the USC Inclusion Initiative in an effort toward making systemic change.
 We also think the model for Gena Davis' See Jane is a model for diversity of all sorts, including age.
 Put simply: Make older people more visible.
 For more on the Gena Davis Institute on Gender in the Media, click here.